StevenLomon/CS50-final-project/README.md

 I wrote some code to implement this logic of combining the labels of Duck and Toy, taking the average of their confidence to get Rubber Duck confidence haha!

+I then started to code and implement the Flask front end.
+I made sure that the button on the index front page linked correctly to the image route and that the image route can be reached by clicking the Upload Image button.
+The biggest lesson to take away from being stuck here for a little while is that the actions in the .html files should link to the routes, not html files

 Try it out here: